 You have 31 days following your hire date or the date you become eligible for benefits to enroll.
-You must actively enroll to have medical, dental, and vision coverage and/or contribute to any tax savings accounts through the University of Chicago in 2020.
+You must actively enroll to have medical, dental, and vision coverage through the University of Chicago and/or contribute to the Flexible Spending Accounts in 2021.
 If you do not enroll within 31 days of your hire date or the date you become benefits-eligible, you will not be able to enroll until the next Open Enrollment period or until you experience a qualifying life event.
 To get started: